aspose-words/Aspose.Words-Documentation/net/getting-started/platforms-and-interoperability/php/php-programmers-guide/quick-start/find-and-replace-in-php/_index.md

 ﻿---
-title: Find and Replace in PHP – Aspose.Words for .NET
+title: Find and Replace in PHP
+second_title: Aspose.Words for .NET
 articleTitle: Find and Replace in PHP
 linktitle: Find and Replace in PHP
 description: "Using Aspose.Words for .NET in PHP via COM to find and replace text in MS Word documents in C#."